edmistond/dedmiston_11ty/post/2025/apple-live-captions.md

 Honestly, outside of noise resilience?
 It's not lacking a lot and has gone from middle of the road to shockingly good.

-I would like if it had an option to open full-screen as a separate application on iOS, rather than the weird pop-over you get instead.
-The full-screen popover has occasionally hidden notifications I didn't want it to, though I only notice this after the fact when I find an important missed notification.
-I hope they've fixed this in iOS 26, and will update this once I have a definite answer.
+For full screen on iOS, I would like if I could open it as separate application, rather than the weird pop-over full-screen window you get instead.
+The smaller always-on-top bubble when it isn't full screen works well, though.
+In the past, the full-screen popover has occasionally hidden notifications I didn't want it to, though I only noticed this after the fact when I find an important missed notification.
+A friend helped me test this, and we confirmed this (seemingly) isn't the case anymore.
+You might want to be aware of it if you're expecting an important notification, though.

 I'd like to see an AppleTV update adding support for Live Captions there, too.